Priyamethre/priyamethre.github.io/README.md

 ## About Me

-I work with data patiently and with purpose, exploring messy datasets until they reveal clear insights.
-Driven by curiosity, I build projects using real-world data and enjoy uncovering patterns and stories hidden in numbers.
-I focus on writing clean analyses, asking the right questions, and learning from every dataset I touch.
-This GitHub represents my hands-on work, learning journey, and growing expertise in data analytics and data science.
+I am an aspiring Data Analyst who turns messy data into meaningful stories.
+With patience, curiosity, and purpose, I explore real-world datasets to uncover patterns, trends, and insights that drive better decisions.
+I enjoy asking the right questions, building clean and impactful analyses, and continuously sharpening my analytical skills.
+This portfolio showcases my hands-on projects, problem-solving mindset, and growing expertise in data analytics.

 ---